katerib/Battleship/README.md

 # Battleship Game

+Battleship is a two-player strategy game.
+This program was submitted as a course portfolio project and received full marks.

 ## How It Works

-Program allows two players to play [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) via a class.
+This program allows two players to play [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) via the command prompt.
 To start, each player places ships on their respective 10x10 virtual grid.
 Players take turns firing one torpedo at a square on the opposite player's grid.
 A ship sinks when all its grid tiles have been hit by a torpedo.
 A player wins once they sink all of their enemy's ships.

 ## Usage